 Now that it is summer...Jun 27, 2021

 I hope you enjoyed the Summer Solstice this past Monday and that you are inspired by the abundance of light that currently fills our days.
-As I deepen my studies of Yoga and Ayurveda, I am continually brought back to how the elements play such and important role, not just in what we eat, but also how we feel emotionally.
+As I deepen my studies of Yoga and Ayurveda, I am continually brought back to how the elements play such an important role, not just in what we eat but also in how we feel emotionally.

 Summer is the season of fire (Pitta).

 Fire is the element of transformation and action.
 If directed well, the fire element can fuel taking productive risks, being willing to be more visible in the world, and turning dreams into realities.
 If undirected and unattended, the fire element can lead to saying things we later regret, making rash decisions, or literally burning out from pushing ourselves too hard.
 Knowing how to keep your cool is your superpower this season, especially if you have a lot of Pitta in your constitution.
 For instance, connecting with nature, swimming in cold water, eating cooling foods, getting enough rest, and using meditation and breathing techniques are all helpful cooling activities.
 If you choose to harness this fire energy and focus it on the desired outcome, what are you ready to transform in your life this summer?
 What is your life energy calling you to express or create?